wave2future/dUsefulStuff/ReadMe.markdown

 # dUsefulStuff static library v0.0.1

 This library is intended as a container of useful defines and classes which can make life easier when developing iPhone applications.
+It's built as a set of static libraries ready to go

 # Installing